jokie88/ordinalpublicgoods/README.md

 # Ordinal Public Goods
-A list of js libraries and other resources inscribed on bitcoin.
+A list of js libraries and other js and css resources inscribed on bitcoin.
 Use it to lower the cost of your inscriptions.

 > **Warning**
 > These libraries are NOT vetted.
 Be cautious when opening and using these inscriptions.